aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 * Hold My Hand mode :white_check_mark: = You'll be given detailed directions with little to figure out.
 * Do it For Me mode :see_no_evil: = Just run some commands to get the work done.

+_Time Committment Expections: This workshop was created to be completed in approximately 2 hours.
+In "Do it For Me" mode :see_no_evil:, the workshop can be completed in roughly 30-45 minutes based on AWS experience._

 ## Solution Architecture

 Our plan is to create a serverless data processing pipeline using AWS Lambda, Amazon S3, and Amazon SQS.
 You will then use AWS Machine Learning services to train a model.
 Finally you will make inferences against the model using AWS Lambda so our costs are appropriately controlled.